TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 Unfortunately only way I found to make Batch Size > 1 to run reliably was to cheat.
 Instead of batch using a different seed, the script makes all images of the batch to use the same seed and force UI to use variations instead.
 If user doesn't already have variations enabled, script sets variations strength to 1.
-However, even at variations strength of 1, the images can look quite similar on more complex prompts.
+However, even at variations strength of 1, the images can look quite similar within the batch.

 The main reason for this problem is that if wildcards inside a batch result in different set of loras only one of sets gets actually loaded.
 This workaround is not perfect, so if you run into issues I advice just using Batch Count > 1 instead.

 Alternatively if you know for the fact that this won't cause issues for you, you can disable this workaround from Extensions settings.